saltstack/salt/doc/ref/runners/index.rst

 A runner is a Python module that contains functions, each public function is a runner that can be executed via the *salt-run* command.

-If a Python module named test.py is created in the runners directory and contains a function called ``foo`` then the function could be called with:
+If a Python module named ``test.py`` is created in the runners directory and contains a function called ``foo`` then the function could be called with:

 .. code-block:: bash

     # salt-run test.foo

+To add your custom runners, put them in a directory and add it to :conf_master:`runner_dirs` in your master configuration file.

 Examples
 --------